Locally Prominent Semantic Features

 Using the disclosures provided herein, those of ordinary skill in the art will understand that various steps of any of the methods disclosed herein can get adapted, modified, rearranged, omitted, and expanded without deviating from the scope of the patent.

 The method can include accessing image data, including a plurality of images associated with locally prominent semantic tags.
 Each of the semantic tags got associated with features of the plurality of images.
 Further, each of the features can get associated with a geographic location.
-For example, the computer can receive image data (e.g., semantically tagged photographs from an image repository), including information associated with the plurality of semantic tags and the plurality of images via a communication network (e.g., the Internet) through which signals (e.g., electronic signals) and data can get sent and received.
+For example, the computer can receive image data (e.g., tagged photographs from an image repository), including information associated with the plurality of semantic tags and the plurality of images via a communication network (e.g., the Internet) through which signals (e.g., electronic signals) and data can get sent and received.

-The method can include determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features.
-For example, the computer can access the plurality of semantic tags to determine the landmarks (e.g., objects with features that are distinctive, less common, and locally prominent) in an area that include the features (e.g., physical dimensions, color, brightness, and shape) that satisfy entropic criteria (e.g., physical dimensions exceeding a physical dimension threshold).
+The method can include determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features.
+For example, the computer can access the plurality of semantic tags to determine the landmarks (e.g., objects with features that are distinctive, less common, and locally prominent) in an area that include the features (e.g., physical dimensions, color, brightness, and shape) that meet entropic criteria (e.g., physical dimensions exceeding a physical dimension threshold).

 The method can include determining, based at least in part on context data associated with a location of a vantage point on a path, including a plurality of locations, the landmarks associated with the vantage point.
 For example, the computer can access context data, including the time of day, environmental conditions.
 These conditions can include rain, snow, fog, hail, and level of sunshine, different seasons such as summer, spring, autumn, winter.

-It also is concerned with the location of objects, such as latitude, longitude, and altitude, between the vantage point and the landmarks.
+It also gets concerned with the location of objects, such as latitude, longitude, and altitude, between the vantage point and the landmarks.
 Based on the context data, the computer can determine the visible landmarks.
-These can be determined based on the time of day, pollution level, and amount of precipitation) that are not partly or wholly obstructed by other objects between the vantage point and each of the landmarks.
+These can get determined based on the time of day, pollution level, and amount of precipitation) that are not partly or wholly obstructed by other objects between the vantage point and each of the landmarks.

 The method can include generating navigational data, including indications associated with the landmarks.
 For example, the computer can generate visual instructions on a heads up display device in a vehicle, including a description of the appearance of a landmark (e.g., “a restaurant shaped like a castle”) and the location of the landmark (e.g., “fifty meters ahead on the right”).

-The indications can include information associated with the context data, including whether a landmark got obstructed (e.g., “the landmark is behind the small tree on the corner”), whether the landmark became illuminated, and the position of the landmark concerning other objects (e.g., “the landmark by the river”).
+The indications can include information associated with the context data, including whether a landmark got obstructed (e.g., “the landmark is behind the small tree on the corner”), whether the landmark became illuminated, and the position of the landmark about other objects (e.g., “the landmark by the river”).

-The indications can include visual indications (e.g., a photograph of the landmarks displayed on a display device) associated with a relative location of the landmarks on the path concerning the vantage point and audible indications (e.g., an audible indication from a loudspeaker based on the semantic tags associated with the landmarks) associated with the relative location of the landmarks on the path concerning the vantage point.
+The indications can include visual indications (e.g., a photograph of the landmarks displayed on a display device) associated with a relative location of the landmarks on the path about the vantage point and audible indications (e.g., an audible sign from a loudspeaker based on the semantic tags associated with the landmarks) associated with the relative location of the landmarks on the path about the vantage point.

 Providing Navigational Instructions For Finding Locally Prominent Semantic Features

-For example, subsequent (e.g., five seconds afterward) to generate at least one navigational instruction (e.g., “Turn right at the large white obelisk”), the computer can generate the navigational instruction query via a loudspeaker device associated with the computer.
+For example, later (e.g., five seconds afterward) to generate at least one navigational instruction.
+For example, “Turn right at the large white obelisk.”
+The computer can generate the navigational instruction query via a loudspeaker device associated with the computer.
 The navigational instruction query can state, “Did you see the landmark?” or “Did you see the large white obelisk?”

-Furthermore, the navigational instruction query can, for example, inquire as to whether at least one navigational instruction was helpful in navigation (e.g., “Was the navigational instruction helpful?”).
+Further, for example, the navigational instruction query about whether at least one navigational instruction was helpful in navigation.
+They could answer “Was the navigational instruction helpful?”

 The navigational instruction query can get generated based at least in part on a distance to at least one locally prominent landmark referenced in at least one navigational instruction.
 For example, the computer can get associated with sensors that can determine the distance to at least one landmark and generate the navigational instruction query when the vantage point is within a predetermined distance of at least one landmark.

 By way of further example, the computer can use the distance to at least one landmark and the current velocity at the vantage point to determine an amount of time before the landmark is within the distance.
-The computer can then generate the navigation instruction query within a time period of reaching the location of at least one landmark.
+The computer can then generate the navigation instruction query within a time of reaching the location of at least one landmark.

 The method can include receiving responses to the navigational instruction query.
-The responses to the navigational instruction query can include signals or data received from devices, including a tactile input device (e.g., keyboard, a touch screen, a pressure-sensitive surface, and a button), a microphone, and a camera.
+The responses to the navigational instruction query can include signals or data received from devices, including a tactile input device.
+These could include a keyboard, a touch screen, a pressure-sensitive surface, and a button), a microphone, and a camera.

-For example, the computer can get associated with a microphone that receives verbal responses from a passenger (e.g., a passenger in an automobile) that had become provided with the navigational instruction query “Did you see the landmark?”
+The computer can use a microphone that receives verbal responses from a passenger.
+Such as a passenger in an automobile.
+This would become someone who had become provided with the navigational instruction query “Did you see the landmark?”
 The response from the passenger can include, for example, a verbal response of “Yes” or “No.” to denote whether the passenger saw the landmark.

-The responses can get stored in a privacy-enhancing way that is strongly encrypted and anonymized.
+The responses can get stored in a privacy-enhancing way that gets encrypted and anonymized.
 For example, aggregations of the responses can improve the efficacy of selecting landmarks and providing navigational instructions.

 Adjusting the entropic criteria based at least in part on the responses to the navigational instruction query.
 For example, when the responses do not affirm the utility of at least one navigational instruction, the entropic criteria can get adjusted by changing the entropic criteria.
-For example, when the entropic criteria can include a minimum height of ten meters.
-The minimum height can get increased to fifteen meters when the responses indicate that a navigational instruction referencing a landmark that is eleven meters tall was not useful (e.g., the landmark did not assist a user in navigating to their intended destination).
+For example, when the entropic criteria can include the smallest height of ten meters.
+The smallest height can increase to fifteen meters when the responses state that a navigational instruction referencing a landmark eleven meters tall was not useful.
+It could become seen as not useful if the landmark did not assist a user in navigating to their intended destination.

-The extent to which the responses state the effectiveness of a navigational instruction from a particular location (e.g., the location associated with the vantage point) can adjust the entropic criteria so that certain entropic criteria (e.g., the brightness of a landmark) based on the responses (e.g., increase the minimum brightness of a landmark at night when the landmark was not seen by a user that received a navigational instruction referencing the landmark).
+The extent to which the responses state the effectiveness of a navigational instruction from a particular location.
+This would become the location associated with the vantage point and get adjusted about the entropic criteria so that certain entropic criteria.
+This would become the locally prominent nature of the landmark or the brightness of a landmark.
+Those get based on user responses.
+Those would state whether there was an increase in the smallest brightness at night when the landmark was not seen by a user that received a navigational instruction referencing the landmark.

 The technology discussed in finding locally prominent semantic features refers to servers, databases, software applications, and other computer-based systems and actions taken and information sent to and from such systems.
 The inherent flexibility of computer-based systems allows for various possible configurations, combinations, and divisions of tasks and functionality between and among components.